VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-PermissionLinks contains URL objects that make reference to an http addres
+PermissionLinks contains URL objects that make reference to an http address
 related to permissions.

 #### type PermissionsList